How often does the survey take place?

 I no longer want to take part.
 What do I do?

-If you no longer wish to be involved in the study, contact Verian (formerly known as Kantar Public) on:
+If you no longer wish to be involved in the study, contact Verian on:

 Email - ourfuturestudy@veriangroup.com